-Could the timing of when you eat, be just as important as what you eat?January 29th, 2013 in Overweight and Obesity /
+Could the timing of when you eat, be just as important as what you eat?January 29, 2013 in Medicine & Health / Overweight and Obesity

 Most weight-loss plans center around a balance between caloric intake and energy expenditure.
 However, new research has shed light on a new factor that is necessary to shed pounds: timing.
 Researchers from Brigham and Women's Hospital (BWH), in collaboration with the University of Murcia and Tufts University, have found that it's not simply what you eat, but also when you eat, that may help with weight-loss regulation.